Energy Independence Bill explained: what it means for energy bills in the UK

 More broadly, the bill aims to reduce the UK’s exposure to global energy prices by increasing domestic production.
 But it’s not clear yet when this would be or how long it would take to have an impact on household bills.

-How could it affect homeowners and renters?
+What does it mean for homeowners and renters?

 On top of lower energy costs, there are some other potential benefits of this new bill for households.